raulcanodev/commit-graph/README.md

 ## GitHub Token

 To use this component, you need a GitHub Personal Access Token with the `read:user` scope.
-You can create one at: https://github.com/settings/tokens
+You can create one at: https://github.com/settings/tokens?type=beta

 ## License

-MIT © [Your Name]# commit-graph
+MIT © Raul Cano commit-graph